-Hurricane Delta Forecast To Strengthen, Hit Louisiana Coast Friday
+Hurricane Delta Forecast To Strengthen Before Hitting Louisiana Coast Friday

 Delta is smaller and less powerful than Laura, although the hurricane is expected to grow larger as it crosses the Gulf of Mexico.
 It is projected to have hurricane-force winds for up to 35 miles from its center and tropical-storm-force winds for up to 125 miles.

+Greatest impacts expected Friday into Friday night, so be sure all of your preparations are complete by TONIGHT #lawx #mswx pic.twitter.com/cUF01pP7EI

-While Delta is a well-organized system, it has consistently lacked the clear eye that most hurricanes develop.
+While Delta is a well-organized system, it has mostly lacked the clear eye that most hurricanes have.
+It finally showed signs of developing an eye on Thursday.

 The NHC says NOAA and Air Force Hurricane Hunter planes will investigate Delta on Thursday to learn more about its structure.